-- B. Home and hospital teachers will be compensated for one hour of planning time for each six hours of teaching time. - C. Home and hospital teachers will be compensated for one hour at the beginning of each assignment with a new student and for one hour at the end of each such assignment. - D. Home and hospital teachers will be compensated for one additional hour when an assignment carries over the end of a semester. - E. HHTs will be compensated for up to two hours when the teacher arrives and the student is not available at the teaching site for a scheduled teaching appointment. - F. HHTs will be compensated for one hour when notified of cancellation of a teaching appointment after 5:00 p.m. the previous school day. - G. HHTs will have direct deposit of their paycheck. - H. Each HHT will be paid on the payday two weeks following the end of the pay period. - HHTs working at the Regional Institute for Children and Adolescents (RICA) may provide instruction to up to five (5) students at the same time.
-In such situations, the HHT will be paid at a higher rate to include a supplement of five dollars per hour (\$5/hr) per additional student. - J. Any HHT who works a minimum of 315 hours during a semester shall receive a bonus of \$450 at the conclusion of the semester.
-Any HHT who works a minimum of 175 hours during a semester shall receive a bonus of \$250 at the conclusion of the semester.
+- B. Home and hospital teachers will be compensated for one (1) hour of planning time for each six (6) hours of teaching time. - C. Home and hospital teachers will be compensated for one (1) hour at the beginning of each assignment with a new student and for one (1) hour at the end of each such assignment. - D. Home and hospital teachers will be compensated for one (1) additional hour when an assignment carries over the end of a semester. - E. HHTs will be compensated for up to two (2) hours when the teacher arrives and the student is not available at the teaching site for a scheduled teaching appointment. - F. HHTs will be compensated for one (1) hour when notified of cancellation of a teaching appointment after 5:00 p.m. the previous school day. - G. HHTs will have direct deposit of their paycheck. - H. Each HHT will be paid on the payday two (2) weeks following the end of the pay period. - I. HHTs working at the Regional Institute for Children and Adolescents (RICA) may provide instruction to up to five (5) students at the same time.
+In such situations, the HHT will be paid at a higher rate to include a supplement of five dollars per hour (\$5/hr.) per additional student. - J. Any HHT who works a minimum of three hundred fifteen (315) hours during a semester shall receive a bonus of four hundred fifty dollars (\$450) at the conclusion of the semester.
+Any HHT who works a minimum of one hundred seventy-five (175) hours during a semester shall receive a bonus of two hundred fifty (\$250) at the conclusion of the semester.
 These bonuses shall not be additive.

 - Article 2-School Board Authority

 - Article 3-Association Rights & Privileges

 - Article 4-Negotiation Procedure

 - Article 5-Grievance Procedure

 - Article 6-Section B.1-Collaboration

 - Article 7-General

 - Article 10, Section A-Guiding Principles

-- Article10, Section I-Human Relations, Diversity, and Conflict Resolution
+- Article 10, Section I-Human Relations, Diversity, and Conflict Resolution

 - Article 12-Personal & Academic Freedom

 - Article 14-Sections C-F

 - Article 22, Section E-Mileage

 - Article 23, Section G-General Liability Coverage

 - Article 23, Section H-Tax Deferred Annuities and Deferred Compensation Plans

-- Article 32-Miscellaneous
+Article 32-Miscellaneous